Math Skill is a Civil Right – The movie

 and

-“Are we doing it the best way?”
+“Are we teaching it the best way?”

 She was working on the film at the same time as the OECD’s PISA was working on what became the PISA 2022 framework and California was working on its new California Mathematics Framework.
 And both were in the news.
 A lot.
 (The links are to my coverage, with opinion, in Devlin’s Angle.)